miki-hermann/agu-lix/README.md

 # PRIMAL GRAMMARS DRIVEN AUTOMATED INDUCTION

-# THIS README.md PAGE IS NOT FINISHED
+# THIS README.md PAGE IS NOT OPERATIONAL YET

 ## Table of contents